RobolinkInc/doc-v3/docs/CoDroneEDU/Python/page4.md

 ### get_angle_x()

 #### Description
+Previously named ``get_x_angle()``.
 This is a getter function which returns the current X angle from the gyroscope in the drone.
 This angle is on the "roll" axis.

 #### Syntax
 ``get_angle_x()``